Chapter 16.08

 16.08.060 Parklands.

 A. An area in the subdivision equal to the amount set forth in this section shall be dedicated for park purposes.
-The amount shall be sufficient to provide five acres of park area per one thousand persons who will live in the subdivision, based upon the approved or conditionally approved map, and the average number of persons per household as disclosed by the most recent available federal census.
+The amount shall be sufficient to provide five acres of park area per one thousand persons who will live in the subdivision, based upon the maximum number of dwelling units permitted in the subdivision as determined by an approved or conditionally approved map and the city zoning ordinance.
+There is a rebuttable presumption that the average number of persons per household in the proposed subdivision shall be equal to the average number of persons per household, as disclosed on the most recent available federal census, and the city is entitled to rely on that presumption in the absence of persuasive contrary information.

-B. Where a subdivision contains fifty or fewer lots and the subdivider determines not to dedicate parkland as required in subsection A of this section, the subdivider shall pay a fee in lieu of dedication, calculated by determining the square footage of the land required to be dedicated multiplied by the assessed value of a square foot of land in the subdivision.
+B. Where (1) there is no park or recreational facility designated in the general plan to be located in whole or in part within the proposed subdivision and (2) the subdivision contains fifty or fewer lots, the subdivider shall pay a fee in lieu of dedication, calculated by determining the square footage of the land required to be dedicated multiplied by the assessed value of a square foot of land in the subdivision.

 C. Notwithstanding any provision of this section to the contrary, the requirement for dedication or payment of a fee in lieu of dedication for park purposes shall apply only when the subdivision will permit the development of the land being subdivided with one more additional dwelling unit than may be placed thereon in the absence of such subdivision.
 Land, fees, or combinations thereof acquired pursuant to this section may be used only for the purposes of developing new or rehabilitating existing neighborhood or community park or recreational facilities to serve the subdivision.
-(Ord.
-667 § 2 (part), 2006)
+The amount of land to be dedicated or the fees to be paid shall bear a reasonable relationship to the use of the park and recreational facilities by future inhabitants of the subdivision.

 16.08.070 Preparation.